CD3/run-if/README.md

 : Add a sentinal

 `--run-until-success`
-: Always run the command if the last attempt was unsucessful.
+: Run the command, even if dependencies have not changed and the targets exists, if the last attempt was unsuccessful.

+`--force`
+: Run the command, even if the dependencies have not changed and the targets exists.
+This will still perform all checks and update the cache.

 The `--run-until-success` is useful for my development workflow.
 I run a build-and-test command in a terminal with `just` and `entr` while editing code in Neovim.
 If I run into a compile error, I can run the build-and-test command in Neovim using [:AsyncRun](https://github.com/skywind3000/asyncrun.vim)